schalkneethling/schalkneethling.com/src/pages/posts/using-event-emitter-in-nodejs.md

 Total open issues: 3
 ```

 I will leave it up to you to add an additional handler for another event that happens on your repository.
 I would love to see what you come up with.
-You can Tweet me at [@schalkneethling](https://twitter.com/schalkneethling).

 ## Other methods on `EventEmitter`